On the Primal Feasibility in Dual Decomposition Methods Under Additive and Bounded Errors: Introduction

-Inexact gradient methods are considered in \cite{Solodov-1998,Bertsekas-1999,Rabbat-Quantized-incremental-algorithms-2005,Nedic-2010,Nestero-First-order-methods-2014,Chen-biased-SGD-2018,hu-biased-SGD-2020,Ahmad-biased-SGD-2021,Sindri-2021}.
-These methods are directly related to dual decomposition methods.
+Inexact gradient/subgradient methods are considered in \cite{Solodov-1998,Bertsekas-1999,Rabbat-Quantized-incremental-algorithms-2005,Nedic-2010,Nestero-First-order-methods-2014,Chen-biased-SGD-2018,Ahmad-biased-SGD-2021,Sindri-2021}.
 It is usually the case that subgradient type algorithms are used to solve dual problems in a dual decomposition setting.
-The effect of noise in subgradient type methods has been discussed in \cite{Solodov-1998,Rabbat-Quantized-incremental-algorithms-2005} with \emph{compact} constraint sets.
-From a distributed optimization standpoint with dual decomposition, compactness is a restriction, because constraint sets appearing in the dual-domain usually turn out to be noncompact.
-Authors in \cite{Bertsekas-1999} have discussed the convergence properties of gradient methods with inexact gradients using a general continuously differentiable function (possibly nonconvex) with Lipschitz continuous gradients.
-The errors are assumed to be diminishing and dependent on the current step size and the exact gradient.
-However, such impositions seem like a restriction in practice as we have already pointed out in the preceding discussion.
-The influence of deterministic and bounded errors in gradients is considered in \cite{Nedic-2010}, where the feasible set is assumed to be compact.
-Recall that compactness assumption is often too restrictive for dual decomposition.
-The exposition given in \cite{Nestero-First-order-methods-2014} includes an inexact first-order oracle, based on what the behavior of several first-order methods under nonideal conditions has been analyzed.
-Despite its generality, an approximate subgradient is not necessarily be fleshed from the accompanying structure of the inexact oracle, unless the underlying constrain set is bounded.
-Subgradient errors, from a machine learning context, are considered in \cite{Chen-biased-SGD-2018}.
-Errors are modeled from a stochastic standpoint and are assumed to be biased and consistent.
-Biasedness can directly be linked with bounded errors from a deterministic point of view.
-Roughly speaking, the notion of consistency is dictated by a choice of a stochastic limit that decreases exponentially with the sample size.
-The latter assumption appears to be meaningful, especially in machine learning settings.
-However, in a distributed optimization setting with dual decomposition, one has to be cautious.
-Unlike a learning setting, in which regulating errors by an adequate choice of the sample size is at our disposal, in the dual decomposition setting the underlying errors are not necessarily controllable.
-Authors in \cite{hu-biased-SGD-2020} studied a class of problems where the classic stochastic optimization is a special case.
-Their assertions rely on assumptions such as a bounded second moment of the approximate subgradients.
-Errors in dual decomposition settings may not fit there, because the assumption can directly impose a requirement on the norm of the true subgradients.
-References \cite{Ahmad-biased-SGD-2021,Sindri-2021} discuss means of modeling inexactness of subgradients again from stochastic/deterministic points of view.
-They appear to be readily applied in a distributed optimization setting with dual decomposition.
+The effect of noise in subgradient type methods has been discussed in \cite{Solodov-1998,Rabbat-Quantized-incremental-algorithms-2005,Nedic-2010,Nestero-First-order-methods-2014} with \emph{compact} constraint sets.
+From a distributed optimization standpoint with dual decomposition, compactness is a restriction because constraint sets appearing in the dual-domain usually turn out to be noncompact.
+The errors considered in \cite{Bertsekas-1999} are diminishing, which is a more restrictive property, as we have already pointed out.
+In a machine learning setting, \cite{Chen-biased-SGD-2018} consider distortions that are regulated by an adequate choice of the sample size.
+However, the method is not amenable in the dual decomposition setting when the underlying errors are not necessarily controllable.
+References \cite{Ahmad-biased-SGD-2021,Sindri-2021} appear to be readily applied in a distributed optimization setting with dual decomposition.